winwiz1/crisp-react/README.md

 Q: Breakpoints in VS Code are not hit.
 How can it be fixed.<br/>
 A: Try to remove the breakpoint and set it again.
 If the breakpoint is in the client code, refresh the page.

+Q: I need to add Redux.<br/>
+A: Have a look at the sibling Crisp BigQuery repository created by cloning and renaming this solution.
+It uses Redux.

 Q: Linting the client and the backend yields a couple of errors.
 How do I fix it?<br/>
 A: The linting errors left unfixed are either erroneous or are considered to be harmless and not worth fixing until the planned transition from tslint to eslint is completed.